• Skip to primary navigation

 beautifully golden brown cornbread dressing with 7 sage leaves in a line in the middle

-Add-Ins for Southern Cornbread Dressing
+Southern Cornbread Dressing Add-Ins:

-In our family, we include a whole deboned, diced chicken, but I also like to substitute ingredients like oysters and sausage or shrimp and crawfish tails.
-Feel free to use the base dressing recipe as the foundation for the dressing and switch it up by substituting or adding any of the following ingredients:
+In our family, we include a whole deboned, diced chicken, but I also like to substitute ingredients like oysters and sausage for an East Coast cornbread dressing.
+Or shrimp and crawfish tails for a Creole or Cajun-inspired cornbread dressing.

-• sautéed corn + chives
+• sautéed corn and chives

-• chopped hardboiled eggs
+• chopped hard-boiled eggs

-• sautéed shrimp, corn + diced jalapeños
+• sautéed shrimp, corn, and diced jalapeños

 • roasted chopped chestnuts